 If the iPad's location can't be identified (due to dead battery, lack of WiFi, etc) and the student has searched at home (and school) to no avail:

 - If the iPad was stolen, the parents need to file a police report and relay the report number to the classroom teacher, who can loop in the building HelpDesk Technician.
 Exceptions: when the device is lost at school, then the classroom teacher or principal must file the report.

-- If the iPad was lost, the parents need to reimburse the district for the cost of the device (check for $329 made payable to CCSD 181).
+- If the iPad was lost, the parents will be assessed the appropriate fees in Skyward to reimburse the district for the lost device/equipment.
 Exceptions: fee-waiver students.

 Replacing The iPad

-In the event an iPad can't be located by our management system, or found after an extensive search at home and at school, a replacement device can be ordered once a police report has been filed or a reimbursement check has been received.
-Once that's done, relay the report number to firstname.lastname@example.org or send the check to Rob DuChateau at Admin.
+In the event an iPad can't be located by our management system, or found after an extensive search at home and at school, a replacement device can be ordered once a police report has been filed or the Skyward fees have been paid.
+Just share that info on the ticket as it becomes available.